Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lead Poisoning

 - Nervous System Disorders (Neurotoxicity)

 Lead crosses the blood-brain barrierThe blood-brain barrier is a protective barrier between the blood vessels in the brain and the brain tissue.
-It prevents most substances in the bloodstream from entering the brain tissue, but allows nutrients and oxygen to pass through. and accumulates in the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
-It is responsible for processing information and controls most functions of the body and behavior.
-(CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body.).
-There, it disrupts signal transmission at multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
+It prevents most substances in the bloodstream from entering the brain tissue, but allows nutrients and oxygen to pass through. and accumulates in the CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. (central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+It is responsible for processing information and controls most functions of the body and behavior.).
+There it disrupts signal transmission at multipleMultiple means manifold or repeated and is used to describe conditions or events that occur in multiple instances or at different locations.
 In veterinary medicine, this may indicate multiple lesions, tumors, or other pathological changes. levels:

 - Inhibition of calciumCalcium is a mineral that is essential for building and maintaining strong bones and teeth.
-It also plays a role in blood coagulation, nerve transmission, and muscle contraction. channels → impairs neurotransmitterNeurotransmitters are chemical messengers that transmit signals from one neuron to the next across the synaptic cleft.
-They are essential for numerous functions of the nervous system, including mood, sleep, and motor skills. release
+It also plays a role in blood coagulation, nerve transmission, and muscle contraction. channels → impairs the release of neurotransmitters

-- Interference with GABA and glutamate receptors → leads to conduction disturbances, hyperexcitability, seizure susceptibility
+- Interference with GABA and glutamate receptors → leads to conduction disorders, Over-excitability, increased seizure susceptibility

 - Degeneration of astrocytes → cell death, neurological deficits

-Consequence: Central symptoms such as ataxia, muscle tremors, visual disturbances, behavioral changes, seizures, and comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+Result: Central symptoms such as ataxia, muscle tremors, Visual disturbances, Behavioral changes, Convulsions, and comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems..

 - Inflammatory reaction of the mucous membrane